 James I. Healy, Director: Dr. Healy has been a member of our board of directors since April 2013.
 Dr. Healy has been a General Partner of Sofinnova Ventures, a venture capital firm, since June 2000.
-Prior to June 2000, Dr. Healy held various positions at Sanderling Ventures, Bayer Healthcare Pharmaceuticals (as successor to Miles Laboratories) and ISTA Pharmaceuticals, Inc. Dr. Healy is currently on the board of directors of Hyperion Therapeutics, Inc., Amarin Corporation, plc., InterMune, Inc. and several private companies.
-Previously, he served as a board member of CoTherix, Inc., Movetis NV and several private companies.
+Prior to June 2000, Dr. Healy held various positions at Sanderling Ventures, Bayer Healthcare Pharmaceuticals (as successor to Miles Laboratories) and ISTA Pharmaceuticals, Inc. Dr. Healy is currently on the board of directors of Hyperion Therapeutics, Inc., Amarin Corporation, plc., Ascendis Pharma A/S, Coherus Bioscience, Inc. and several private companies.
+Previously, he served as a board member of CoTherix, Inc., Durata Therapeutics, Inc., InterMune, Inc. Movetis NV and several private companies.
 Dr. Healy was nominated to our board of directors by Sofinnova Ventures.
 Dr. Healy holds an M.D. and a Ph.D. in Immunology from the Stanford School of Medicine and holds a B.A. in molecular biology and a B.A. in Scandinavian Studies from the University of California at Berkeley.

 Oliver Kubli, Vice-Chairman: Mr. Kubli has been a member of our board of directors since June 2010.
-He is a Managing Director and member of the board of directors of Adamant Biomedical Investments AG, a life science asset management boutique, majority owned by Zürcher Kantonalbank (ZKB), Switzerland's third largest bank.
+He is a Managing Director and Head of the Portfolio Management of Adamant Biomedical Investments AG, a life science asset management boutique, which will be merged with Bellevue Asset Management AG end of March 2015.
 Mr. Kubli is the Senior Portfolio Manager for several public health care funds.
 Prior to joining Adamant in 2008, he held various management positions at ZKB and was responsible for the global health care sector within the bank's Asset Management Division.
 Mr. Kubli started his career as a financial analyst and portfolio manager with UBS and Swiss Re.
 Mr. Kubli was nominated to our board of directors by Adamant.
 He is a chartered financial analyst (CFA) and holds a B.A. in Business Administration from the University of Applied Sciences, Zürich/Winterthur, Switzerland.